UCSB-Library-Research-Data-Services/intro-database-r/README.md

 Where: Register to receive the Zoom link: https://events.humanitix.com/integrating-sql-into-r-analytical-workflows-using-dbplyr

+### Summary

-Summary: In this workshop, we will discuss why you might consider a relational database to store environmental data.
+In this workshop, we will discuss why you might consider a relational database to store environmental data.
 We will go over how to insert data in and retrieve data from a database using R and duckDB](https://duckdb.org/).
 We will focus on how to use the R [dbplyr](https://dbplyr.tidyverse.org/) package to integrate databases into tidyverse-focused analytical workflows.

 This workshop will cover these main points: